TxusLopez/Streaming_GRF/README.md

 CITATION
 ---------

+If you want to cite this work in a scientific publication, please use the following Bibtex entry:

 @article{lobo2019exploiting,
   title={Exploiting a Stimuli Encoding Scheme of Spiking Neural Networks for Stream Learning}, author={Lobo, Jesus L and Oregi, Izaskun and Bifet, Albert and Del Ser, Javier},